gbif-norway/bdq-multirecord-agent/buildspec.md

       ```
    d) Unique-value dedup per test:
       - For each test, create a set of **unique tuples** = values of its `actedUpon` columns across **all rows**.
-      - For each unique tuple, **execute the BDQ test locally** using our resident JVM server.
+      - For each unique tuple, **execute the BDQ test locally** using our Java CLI.
 Cache the result by `(test_id, tuple)`.
-         - Tests are executed via Unix domain socket communication with the local Java BDQ server
+         - Tests are executed via CLI with JSON input/output files for simple, reliable execution
          - Results include the same status values as the external API:
          Possible Status values:
          - `RUN_HAS_RESULT` - Completed run with a result